Cosmology with the angular cross-correlation of gravitational-wave and galaxy catalogs: Forecasts for next-generation interferometers and the Euclid survey: Results and discussion

 \subsection{Comparison of different GW detector networks and geometries}

 In this section we compare the performance of different GW detector networks combined to the Euclid photometric sample, and examine the dependence on the observation time.
-In particular, we consider the following configurations, which are currently under active investigation~\cite{Abac:2025saz}:
+In particular, we consider the following configurations, which are currently under active investigation~\citep{Abac:2025saz}:

 \begin{itemize} \item $\rm{\bf{ET}}$: ET alone, either made of two L-shaped detectors of 15 km arms located in the two candidate sites in Sardinia and in the Meuse-Rhine region ($\rm{\bf{ET\ 2L}}$), or made of one triangular detector in Sardinia with 10 km arms ($\rm{\bf{ET\ \Delta}}$).
-See Ref.~\cite{Branchesi:2023mws} for the specific coordinates. \item $\rm{\bf{ET\ +\ 1\ CE}}$: a network of 3G detectors made of ET (in either the 2L or triangular configurations) and a single CE detector in the US with 40 km arms. \item $\rm{\bf{ET\ +\ 2\ CE}}$: a network of 3G detectors made of ET (in either the 2L or triangular configurations, with the former being out default choice) and two CE detectors in the US with 40 km and 20 km arms. \end{itemize} The CE detectors are located as described in Sec.~\ref{sec:GWs}.
+See~\cite{Branchesi:2023mws} for the specific coordinates. \item $\rm{\bf{ET\ +\ 1\ CE}}$: a network of 3G detectors made of ET (in either the 2L or triangular configurations) and a single CE detector in the US with 40 km arms. \item $\rm{\bf{ET\ +\ 2\ CE}}$: a network of 3G detectors made of ET (in either the 2L or triangular configurations, with the former being out default choice) and two CE detectors in the US with 40 km and 20 km arms. \end{itemize} The CE detectors are located as described in Sec.~\ref{sec:GWs}. \paragraph{Angular resolution.} The key difference between detector configurations is their angular resolution, which we model as described in Sec.~\ref{sec:GWs}, with detailed results reported in Appendix~\ref{app:multipoles}.
+For ET alone, the median sky?localization error is substantially larger than in other setups, strongly suppressing the signal and limiting the usable multipole range.
+For ET $\Delta$, the damping scale is $\ell_{\rm damp}\lesssim30$ in all but the first bin, making the angular power spectrum largely uninformative.
+ET 2L performs better, with $\ell_{\rm damp}{\sim}160$ in the first bin but $<80$ in the others.
+A more stringent source?selection cut ($\Delta\Omega_{90\%}<100,\rm deg^2$) can partially mitigate this.
+After removing the poorly localized events, which effectively lowers $Q_{50}$, the effective multipole range extends to $\ell_{\rm damp}{\sim}40$?80 for ET $\Delta$ and ${\sim}50$?100 for ET 2L, with improved distance errors as well.\footnote{For configurations with at least one CE, the additional selection cut has negligible impact on constraining power and is therefore not applied.} In both ET?only cases, the effective multipole range is therefore set by sky resolution rather than the nonlinearity cut, unlike configurations including at least one CE, where the transition between nonlinearity? and resolution?dominated regimes always occurs at $z\simeq0.5$?0.7.